Sultan bin Turki Al Saud: Kidnappings

 In 2004, Prince Sultan accused the government of Saudi Arabia of kidnapping him in June 2003 in Switzerland after he spoke out in favour of reform in Saudi Arabia.
 He was lured to a meeting in Geneva where he was drugged before being flown back to the Kingdom and was kept under house arrest in Riyadh.
 To finish the mission successfully, a Boeing 747 medical evacuation aircraft was sent especially for this purpose after sedating him.
-The aircraft arrived at Geneva Airport a few days before the kidnapping operation, and it was always in a state of readiness.
-Another aircraft was sent to carry the personal effects, papers, files and documents of Prince Sultan, which were later confiscated from the Hotel where he had been staying and taken to Riyadh.
-The aircraft was officially registered in Switzerland as part of the entourage of Prince Abdul Aziz bin Fahd, who was on visit to Switzerland at the time.
+The aircraft arrived at Geneva Airport a few days before the kidnapping operation, and was in a constant state of readiness.
+Another aircraft was sent to carry the personal effects, papers, files and documents of Prince Sultan, which were later confiscated from the hotel where he had been staying and taken to Riyadh.
+The aircraft was officially registered in Switzerland as part of the entourage of Prince Abdul Aziz bin Fahd, who was visiting Switzerland at the time.

 According to newspaper reports, on 1 February 2016 Prince Sultan was again kidnapped, with his entourage of about 20 people.
 They were on a flight from Paris whose ostensible destination was Cairo: it was diverted to Riyadh where all were detained.
 After some days the non-Saudis in the party were released.
 In August 2017, Prince Sultan was apparently still in Saudi Arabia.

 The kidnapping was one of three disappearances of Saudi princes living in Europe that featured in the 2017 BBC News Channel documentary Kidnapped!
 Saudi Arabia's Missing Princes.

 His kidnappings were described as one of many disappearances of members of the Saudi Royal family who have criticized the government or called for regime change.